ivan-guerra/programmador.com/content/posts/signing-git-commits-with-gpg.md

 ## Tell Git to Sign Commits and Tags

-Sometimes configuring Git is hard.
+Sometimes, configuring Git is hard.
 Luckily, telling Git to sign your commits/tags is pretty easy.

 You'll first want to get your signing key.
 Run the following command: